maxhall/honours-thesis/notes/2017-07-06-planning-notes.md

 - Was raised in the context of the MaqU forgiveness workshop
 - Roughly: Inspire remorse through blame in order to achieve aligned values
 - Relevant then: Who has standing to blame in Fricker's communicative blame?
 If it's a normative thing, affects who is justified in doing what
-- Matilda suggested: pedagogy of discomfit, social justice education
+- suggested: pedagogy of discomfit, social justice education